Make Tax Season Simple With These 5 JD Edwards 1099 Tips

 You have a few options available to you when it comes to JD Edwards 1099 processing: the A/P ledger method, the G/L method, or a combination of both.
 Oracle has more specific instruction if you decide to go with one method or the other:

-For the A/P ledger method, you can set up category code 07 in user-defined code (UDC) table 01/07 to identify the different types of 1099 forms and the specific boxes to use on each form.
+A/P Ledger Method: You can set up category code 07 in user-defined code (UDC) table 01/07 to identify the different types of 1099 forms and the specific boxes to use on each form.
 Alternatively, you can use the 1099 flag to specify whether a voucher or voucher pay item is eligible for 1099 processing if only one type of return is to be produced for only one specific box on that return.

-For the G/L method, you must set up AAI item PXxxxx to specify account number ranges for 1099 processing.
+G/L Method: You must set up AAI item PXxxxx to specify account number ranges for 1099 processing.
 These AAIs identify the different types of 1099 forms and the specific boxes on each.

 The IRS is Particular About Addresses